-Sent a letter to the National Capitol Parks asking for regular communication.
-Helped clean up the Rock Creek Park bikepath following the disastrous flood brought on by Hurricane Agnes, and gained positive television coverage in the process.
-Gathered statistics on bike thefts.
-Sent WABA volunteers Wentworth and Rich Liroff to lobby Congress for passage of the District budget which included a provision for bikelanes.
-Began a petition to urge the District Council to hold hearings on bike theft, parking, and capital improvements to reduce road hazards.
-Sent WABA legal counsel Joel Joseph to testify at a hearing of the Washington Metropolitan Area Transit Authority (WMATA) in support of free or low-cost bicycle rentals at Metrorail stations and major bus stops.
-Began a collection of maps, traffic regulations, registration laws, and other information which it made available free to members.
-Organizedrecreational rides.
+sent a letter to the National Capital Parks asking for regular communication.

+helped clean up the Rock Creek Park bike path following the disastrous flood brought on by Hurricane Agnes, and gained positive television coverage in the process.

+gathered statistics on bike thefts.

+sent WABA volunteers Lucky Wentworth and Rich Liroff to Congress to testify for passage of the District budget which included a provision for bike lanes.

+began a petition to urge the D.C.
+Council to hold hearings on bike theft, parking, and capital improvements to reduce road hazards.

+sent WABA legal counsel Joel Joseph to testify at a hearing of the Washington Metropolitan Area Transit Authority (WMATA) in support of free or low-cost bicycle rentals at Metrorail stations and major bus stops.

+began a collection of maps, traffic regulations, registration laws, and other information which it made available free to members.

+organized recreational rides.

 Through word-of-mouth and early recruiting, WABA membership grew rapidly.
 Membership reached 162 by late May.
 By the end of June it was more than 200, and it rose to 430 by September.

-II.
-First Lap (1973-1975)
+FIRST LAP (1973-1975)

 WABA was rolling in high gear when it began its first full calendar year.
-As chairman, Shaw poured time and energy into WABA.
+As Chairman, Shaw poured time and energy into WABA.
 The other Board members were enthusiastic and hard working.